de | Thema: Theorien über kapitalistischer Krisen und Imperialismus

 One might note that it was never formulated as a “law” of labour value (such a “law” is nowhere to be found), although it was often presented as such.

-The “labour theory of value” (beyond a mere idea already developped in the 12th Century and even before) is in fact a “theoretical assumption”; a point of departure.
+The “labour theory of value” (beyond a mere idea already developped in the 12th Century and even before) is in fact a “theoretical assumption”; a point of departure (4).

-In the 18th Century it was openly stated as a class position, not of the proletariat, but of the emergent (the third estate of commoners and early bourgeois, not yet massively exploiting those who had nothing) class of “independant arts and crafts”, as against the feudal position that only nature provided wealth, which corresponded to a period in which most economic transactions were “in nature”, without much money implied and in which a feudal “ranks” with territorial souvereinty (which is not equal to property) required their part of what nature produced.
+In the 18th Century it was openly stated to be a class position, not of the proletariat, but of the emergent (the third estate of commoners and early bourgeois, not yet massively exploiting those who had nothing) class of “independant arts and crafts”, as against the feudal position that only nature provided wealth, which corresponded to a period in which most economic transactions were “in nature”, without much money implied and in which feudal “ranks” with territorial souvereinty (which is opposed to landed property) required their part of what nature produced.

-The idea was not much appreciated any longer by the bourgeoisie with the rise of a modern proletariat of wage-labourers.
-(2)
+The idea was not much appreciated any longer by the bourgeoisie with the rise of a modern proletariat of wage-labourers (6).

 Around this a whole abstract academic debate might evolve around paradigms according to Thomas Kuhn or his critic Imre Lakatos , both hiding however the class nature of the opponents.

-Some years after 1859, quite shamefully and cowardly, without any formal refutation this reasonable and also logic point of departure, was silently and dishonestly abondoned and without any argumentation replaced by a very unreasonable and mere psychological marginal utility .
+Some years after 1859, quite shamefully and cowardly, without any formal refutation this reasonable and also logic point of departure, was silently and dishonestly abandoned and without any argumentation replaced by a very unreasonable and mere psychological marginal utility .
 Ever since, bourgeois economics has remainded a pseudo-scientific psychological ideology, i.e. the Subjective theory of value (7).

 Where science comes in is to show how the law of value asserts itself.
 So, if one wanted to ‘explain’ from the outset all phenomena that apparently contradict the law, one would have to provide the science before the science.
 It is precisely Ricardo’s mistake that in his first chapter, on value, (*) all sorts of categories that still have to be arrived at are assumed as given, in order to prove their harmony with the law of value.